dmwm/CMSMonitoring/doc/infrastructure/README.md

 ### Access to Prometheus and VictoriaMetrics via dashboards

-Data from Prometheus/VictoriaMetrics can be visualised in Grafana dashboards by using the appropriate data sources, or indirectly via [promxy](https://github.com/jacksontj/promxy) proxy service.
-Therefore, in promxy data-source you can use either PromQL or MetricsQL in Grafana dashboards.
+Data from Prometheus/VictoriaMetrics can be visualised in [Grafana](https://github.com/dmwm/CMSMonitoring/doc/MONIT/Grafana.md) dashboards by using the appropriate data sources, or indirectly via [promxy](https://github.com/jacksontj/promxy) proxy service.
+In promxy data-source you can use either PromQL or MetricsQL in Grafana dashboards.
 We gradually migrate our infratructure to only rely on [promxy](https://github.com/jacksontj/promxy) proxy service for access to dashboards maintaned by Prometheus or VictoriaMetrics services.